talhamalik/wp-multiple-subtitles/README.md

 **$echo**
 *(boolean)* If true, display the subtitle in HTML.
 If false, return the subtitle for use in PHP.
 Defaults to true.

-For full details on the template tags and their arguments, [view the documentation here](https://github.com/benhuson/wp-subtitle/wiki).
+For full details on the template tags and their arguments, [view the documentation here in Future](https://github.com/talhamalik/wp-multiple-subtitles//wiki).

 By default, subtitle are supported by both posts and pages.
 To add support for custom post types use add_post_type_support( 'my_post_type', 'gi_wp_subtitles' ).